json-api/json-api/implementations/index.md

 ### <a href="#server-libraries-net" id="server-libraries-net" class="headerlink"></a> .NET

 * [JsonApiNet](https://github.com/l8nite/JsonApiNet) lets you quickly deserialize JSON API documents into C# entities.
 Supports compound documents, complex type mapping from attributes, attribute mapping, and more.
 [See the README](https://github.com/l8nite/JsonApiNet/blob/master/README.md) for full details.
 * [JSONAPI.NET](https://github.com/SphtKr/JSONAPI.NET) is a .NET library that integrates with ASP.NET WebAPI, Json.NET, and (optionally) Entity Framework to help you quickly create JSON API compliant web services.
 * [NJsonApi](https://github.com/jacek-gorgon/NJsonApi) is a .NET server implementation of the standard.
 It aims at good extensibility and performance while maintaining developer-friendliness with interchangable convenions and builder-style configuration.
 * [Migrap.AspNet.Mvc.Jsonapi](https://github.com/migrap/Migrap.AspNet.Mvc.Jsonapi) is an ASP.NET 5 (vNext) library that allows for existing code to build JSON API responses through output formatters.
 * [Saule](https://github.com/joukevandermaas/saule/) is a small JSON API 1.0 compatible library that integrates well with established Web API conventions.
 It has complete documentation and near 100% test coverage.
+* [Hypermedia.JsonApi.WebApi](https://github.com/cosullivan/Hypermedia/) is a Web API media type formatter for reading and writing JSON API.
+It supports an external resource model definition and natively includes related resources.

 ### <a href="#server-libraries-java" id="server-libraries-java" class="headerlink"></a> Java